-Γ Table of Contents

-1.1 Pearl IRB overview 3

-1.2 What is the purpose of this manual?
-3

-1.3 What is Human Research?
-3

-1.4 What is the Human Research Protection Program?
-4

-1.5 What training do my staff and I need to conduct Human Research?
-4

-1.6 How do I submit new Human Research to the IRB?
-5

-1.7 How do I write an Investigator Protocol?
-6

-1.8 How do I create a consent document?
+Table of Contents 1.1 Pearl IRI 3 overview 2 1.2 What is t he purpose of this manual?
+2 1.3 Human Research?
+1.4 What is t he Human Research Protection Program?
+3 1.5 ining do my staff and I need to conduct Human Research?
+1.6 I submit new Human Research to the IRB?
+1.7 How do 1 I write an Investigator Protocol?
+5 1.8 I create a consent document?
 1.9 What are the regulatory classifications that research activities may fall under?
-7

-1.10 What are the decisions the IRB can make when reviewing proposed research?

-1.11 What are my obligations after IRB approval?

-1.12 How do I document consent?

-1.13 How do I report unanticipated problems?
-1

-1.14 How do I submit a modification (i.e., minor or major amendment)?1

-1.15 How do I submit continuing review?

-1.16 How do I close out a study?

-1.17 How long do I keep records?
-2

-1.18 What if I need to use an unapproved drug or device in a life-threatening situation

-and the ere is no time for prior IRB review?

-1.19 How do I get additional information and answers to questions?1

-Appen

-Appen , 5

-Appen

-GCP) 2 1
+6 1.10 What are the decisions the IRB can make when reviewing proposed research?
+7 1.11 What are my obligations after IRB approval?
+9 1.12 How do l I document consent? .
+10 1.13 I report unanticipated problems?
+1.14 I submit a modification (i.e., minor or major amendment)?
+1.15 How do 1 I submit continuing review? .
+11 1.16 I close out a study?
+1.17 g do I keep records?
+1.18 What if I need to use an unapproved drug or device in a life-threatening situation ime for prior IRB review?
+I get additional information and answers to questions? .
+12 APPE NDIX A Additional Requirements for DHHS (also called OHRP)-Regulated Resea rch 13 APPE NDIX B Additional Requirements for FDA-Regulated Research .
+14 APPE NDIX C Additional Requirements for Clinical Trials (Good Clinical Practices, GCP) 20 APPE NDIX D Additional State Requirements .
+27